Wet-Ferret/WritNote/README.md

 to use a tool called [Jison](http://zaa.ch/jison/ "Jison - Home").
 This tool allows you to use Bison type syntax and convert it into a Javascript parser as opposed to a C based parser.
 This allows us to effectively integrate it into a web-app environment.

+## Conception
+Ennis came up with this idea when, while in school, he started taking notes using a Python/C++ format.
+He found this method to be a lot more effective than normal, verbose, note-taking.
+In effect he was using programmers short-hand.
+Then when he found out about [hack.summit()]()